martialbb/genascope-frontend/docs/DATABASE_SCHEMA.md

 ### Account

-Represents an organization using the CancerGenix platform.
+Represents an organization using the Genascope platform.

 | Column | Type | Description |
 |--------|------|-------------|